praveenpuglia/praveenpuglia.github.io/_posts/2016-02-13-people-i-learn-from.md

 They are my major source of stuff I work with and care about.
 I do follow a lot of others who are really amazing.
 Their work makes me think and rethink and always make me realize that there's more to learn and better ways of solving problems.

-**P.S** - You can look at the list of people I follow on twitter here - https://twitter.com/praveenpuglia/followers for more.
+**P.S.** - You can look at the list of [people I follow on twitter](https://twitter.com/praveenpuglia/followers) for more.
 Once you start following some of them, twitter's suggestion will help you a lot.